-From time to time, legislation is drafted and introduced in Congress that could significantly change the statutory provisions governing the regulatory clearance or approval, manufacture, and marketing of regulated products or the reimbursement thereof.
+From time to time, legislation is drafted and introduced in U.S. Congress that could significantly change the statutory provisions governing the regulatory clearance or approval, manufacture, and marketing of regulated products or the reimbursement thereof.
 In addition, FDA regulations and guidance are often revised or reinterpreted by the FDA in ways that may significantly affect our business and our products.
+In addition, the new Trump administration has taken several executive actions, including the issuance of a number of Executive Orders, that could impose significant burdens on, or otherwise materially delay, the FDA's ability to engage in routine oversight activities such as implementing statutes through rulemaking, issuance of guidance, and review and approval of marketing applications.
+It is difficult to predict how these requirements will be interpreted and implemented, and the extent to which they will impact the FDA's ability to exercise its regulatory authority.
+If these executive actions impose restrictions on the FDA's ability to engage in oversight and implementation activities in the normal course, our business may be negatively impacted.
 Any new regulations or revisions or reinterpretations of existing regulations may impose additional costs or lengthen review times of our product candidates.
 We cannot determine what effect changes in regulations, statutes, legal interpretation or policies, when and if promulgated, enacted or adopted may have on our business in the future.
 Such changes could, among other things, require:

-- additional clinical trials to be conducted prior to obtaining approval; - changes to manufacturing methods; - · recall, replacement, or discontinuance of one or more of our products; and - additional record keeping.
+additional clinical trials to be conducted prior to obtaining approval;

+- changes to manufacturing methods;

+- recall, replacement, or discontinuance of one or more of our products; and

+- additional record keeping.